brainboxdotcc/DPP/docpages/advanced_reference/coding_style_standards.md

 ## Curly Braces, Brackets etc
+This covers your standard Curly Braces (commonly known as squiggly brackets), and Lists.

+### Curly Braces
-Open curly braces on the same line as the keyword, for example:
+Curly Braces should be on the same line as the keyword, for example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 if (a == b) {